tonymarkel/oci-oke-nodepool-tricks/README.md

 # Create a Custom Operating System Image for OKE Node Pools
+If you've tried to create a custom image for your node pools and run into issues of nodes not joining the cluster properly, nodes taking a long time to spin up, or you're just not sure how to make a custom image for your OKE node pools, this guide should help you.

-How to make custom images for OKE node pools using platform images.
+This is a guide on how to make custom images for OKE node pools using platform images.
+It's not meant to be comprehenvise, but to outline the basic steps with console, cli, and terraform options for you to follow.

-Prerequisites:
+### Prerequisites:
  * OCI CLI Installed and configured
- * Existing OKE Cluster
+ * An Existing OKE Cluster
  * Familiarity with the OCI Console and OCI Command Line Interface
+ * Familiarity with either Oracle Linux or Ubuntu
+ * (optional) Familiarity with the OCI Terraform Provider

 ## 1. Find a suitable platform image using the oci cli
+Using the command line and the OCI CLI, let's find an existing OKE platform image we can use as a base.

 ### For all x86 (AMD and Intel Shapes)
 ```bash